redpencilio/app-solid-shop/README.md

 When making changes to a pull request, we prefer to update the existing commits with a rebase instead of appending new commits.

+The project board of this project can be found [here](https://project.redpencil.io/project/solid-webshop/kanban).

+Questions?
+Join our Matrix room [#solid-shop](https://matrix.to/#/!dzdBEfBtjWRNytDgoP:chat.semantic.works).

 ## Payments flow

 Below, the payments flow and communication between the frontend and the different services is specified.